mikewhiteman/SlackPirate/README.md

 # Fork Notes
 This is a small fork of emtunc's SlackPirate.
-The credential scan output has been (hastily) tweaked to be more useful for blue team recovery efforts.
+The `find_credentials` scan output has been (hastily) tweaked to be more useful for blue team recovery efforts.

-The following changes were made to the `find_credentials` scan function:
+The following changes were made:
 * Output to CSV rather than text file
 * Include username that posted the potential secret
 * Include Slack permalink for blue team's to easily identify and remove the secret